XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter4.md

 # Chapter 4: Internet

 The Internet is changing how people interact and connect.
 But how does it work?
-In this chapter, you’ll learn how the computers all across the world communicate with each other:
+In this chapter, you’ll learn what is Internet and how bits information are transmitted over the most common mediums (copper wire, fiber-optic cable, and radio waves) used to connect devices on the Internet.

 ### ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `1.
 What is Internet?`
 ### ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) `2.
 Wires, Cables and Wifi.`